Use of publicly owned property for affordable housing

 This policy tool can be used effectively in all communities and is particularly important in communities where vacant land appropriate for residential use is scarce.

 Particularly in high-value, amenity-rich locations, high land costs can make it extremely difficult to create new affordable housing for low- or moderate-income households.
 Local jurisdictions can help to overcome this obstacle by identifying public property that can be repurposed for residential use, and making it available to developers who commit to creating and maintaining ongoing affordability.
-Development opportunities may be found on surplus or underutilized publicly owned land, through the redevelopment of vacant municipal buildings, or on the same lot or even within public buildings that are still actively used for other purposes.
+Development opportunities may be found on surplus or underutilized publicly-owned land, through the redevelopment of vacant municipal buildings, or on the same lot or even within public buildings that are still actively used for other purposes.
 The property may be offered at fair market value, at a discount, or even at no cost.

-To set the stage for the use of publicly owned property to create additional affordable homes, some communities adopt a policy that requires public agencies to first make surplus or underutilized public land or buildings available to developers who commit to creating affordable or mixed-income housing.
+To set the stage for the use of publicly-owned property to create additional affordable homes, some communities adopt a policy that requires public agencies to first make surplus or underutilized public land or buildings available to developers who commit to creating affordable or mixed-income housing.
 Once a designated period (e.g., 60 or 90 days) has passed with no buyers who have purchased the property for affordable housing, the property can be opened up for sale or lease for other purposes.
 In some cases, states have already taken this step – in California, for example, the Surplus Land Act requires public entities to give first priority to organizations that will create residential developments where at least 25 percent of the units are affordable to low-income households.
 Where this is the case, cities may be able to adopt stronger affordability requirements in accordance with local goals.

 Rather than adopting a policy, local jurisdictions can also build consideration for affordable housing into the disposition process for surplus land and buildings.
 Under this approach, local jurisdictions consider each site on a case-by-case basis when determining whether to prioritize it for affordable housing or for another purpose.
 These decisions should be based on clear criteria for what makes a site a good candidate for affordable housing – for example, proximity to high-performing schools, jobs, public transit, and other services and amenities – as well as characteristics that might make development for this purpose especially undesirable or difficult.
-Housing staff may determine that contaminated sites, those with steep grades, and parcels located in areas of concentrated poverty are poor candidates for affordable housing and prioritize their use for other purposes.
+Housing staff may determine that contaminated sites, those with steep grades, those located within or near a wetland, and parcels located in areas of concentrated poverty are poor candidates for affordable housing and prioritize their use for other purposes.

-Beyond identifying and prioritizing surplus properties for the creation of affordable housing, cities should consider other opportunities for new residential development on publicly owned land.
+Beyond identifying and prioritizing surplus properties for the creation of affordable housing, cities should consider other opportunities for new residential development on publicly-owned land.
 This approach may include looking at existing sites that will continue to be used for their current purpose but could be developed more intensively—such as low density buildings where additional floors could be added or surface parking lots adjacent to public buildings that could be redeveloped as housing that includes structured parking for both the residents and the adjacent public building —as well as new public projects where affordable housing units could be incorporated.
 For example, some cities have had success developing affordable housing on top of fire stations or public libraries.
 Others co-locate affordable housing and healthcare facilities; a strategy that may be particularly helpful for units targeting high-needs populations.

 In some cases, cities give affordable housing developers priority access at a fair market price, without any additional incentives or discounts.
 This approach helps non-profit and mission-driven developers avoid competition with for-profit developers who are able bid up the price, but in many high cost cities that may not be enough to make affordable housing economically viable, particularly if the housing is targeted on very low-income families.
 To overcome this challenge, many cities offer surplus or underutilized property at a discounted price or with access to low-cost financing when used for affordable housing, allowing the swift development of high-quality affordable housing units with less initial financial burden.